lbrandy/lbrandy.github.com/_posts/pub/2023-03-24-chatgpt-goes-to-a-tech-interview.md

 # ok, another interview phone-screen. let's do this.

 _Hey ChatGPT, welcome to our interview.
 Today we're going to do a bit of coding.
-I'll leave time at the end for questions from me to you.
+I'll leave time at the end for questions from you to me.
 Are you ready?
 Great.
 Can you write me code to validate whether a list of binary tree nodes forms exactly one valid binary tree?_

 > Sure, here's an example code in Python to validate if a list of binary tree nodes forms exactly one valid tree: